HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 </tbody>
 </table>

-Search parameters related to patient are formatted with “.”.
+Search parameters related to Patient are formatted with “.”.
 In FHIR, this means that the search parameters after “.” are part of a patient parameter.
 See the example below.

 Code example: